School of Medicine Support Services

 Workshops and wellness activities may be offered throughout the region.
 Topics of past sessions include stress management, time management, yoga, massage, mindfulness meditation, successful relationships, and integrating feedback and evaluation.
-Visit the Health and Wellness Services website for more information.
+Visit Health and Wellness for more information.

 The Colleges are an academic and administrative program with three primary responsibilities:

-- To provide a consistent faculty mentor to each student over their medical school career
+- Provide a consistent faculty mentor to each student over their medical school career

-- To collaborate in creating and delivering a four-year integrated curriculum of clinical skills and professionalism
+- Collaborate to create and deliver a four-year, integrated clinical skills and professionalism curriculum

-- To teach in Foundations of Clinical Medicine during the Foundations Phase of the curriculum
+- Teach in Foundations of Clinical Medicine during the Foundations Phase of the curriculum

 There is one college located at each Foundations site, with two colleges located in Seattle and two colleges located in Spokane.
 Each college has a dedicated group of faculty mentors, one of whom serves as the head of the college.
 Upon matriculation, students are assigned to a faculty member within their site’s college.
 Each faculty member is assigned five students each year, and works with them throughout their medical school careers.